🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Off-Season Maintenance

 One of my favorite parts about having my boat out of the water is the ease of access to any part that needs maintenance.
-You can inspect your brakes, bearings, lights, and remedy any corrosion that might be developing.
-You can easily apply marine sealant or marine polish to anywhere they might be needed.
+You can inspect your brakes, bearings and lights and remedy any corrosion that might be developing.
+You can easily apply marine sealant or metal polish to anywhere they might be needed.

 Final Thoughts